Mountain degu: Distribution and habitat

-Behaviour
+Behaviour and diet

-The mountain degu is a mainly diurnal, herbivorous rodent.
-It does not have any special adaptations of skull or limbs for tunnelling but digs short burrows as well as living under rocks and in caves.
-Its tail can be autotomised and when climbing, it can be used as a prop.
-It is a sociable animal and communicates by means of a range of low, medium and high-pitched gurgles, twitters and squeaks.
-It feeds on the leaves and bark of shrubs, and on Acacia sheaths in the winter and on cactus fruits in the summer.
-It can obtain sufficient moisture from its food, particularly cactus, to satisfy its water requirements.
+The mountain degu is a nocturnal, herbivorous rodent, being most active just after sunset.
+It does not have any special adaptations of skull or limbs for tunnelling, but digs short burrows and lives under rocks and in caves.
+Its tail can be autotomised, and it can be used as a prop when climbing.
+It is a sociable animal and vocally communicates by means of a range of low, medium and high-pitched gurgles, twitters and squeaks, similar to the common degu and various species in genus Cavia.
+Social groups of the mountain degu range from 2 to 4 individuals that share a burrow system together to rest and hide from predators.
+Female mountain degus have a smaller home range than that of males.
+The mountain degu is notably less social than the common degu.
+Family groups engage in play shortly after waking from sleep, with individuals locking incisors with and riding on each other.
+Like other octodontids, the mountain degu takes dust baths, with each member of a family unit taking turns at the same location.